weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 You can use `limit` and `offset` for paging results.
 :::

 The `offset` parameter is a flexible way to page results as it allows use with parameters such as `sort`.
-It is limited by the value of `QUERY_MAXIMUM_RESULTS` which sets the maximum total number of objects that can be retrieved using this parameter.
+It is limited by the value of `QUERY_MAXIMUM_RESULTS` which sets the maximum total number of objects that can be listed using this parameter.

 Get the first 10 objects:
 ```http